Exercise During Pregnancy

 Eat a small snack or drink juice 15 to 30 minutes before you exercise.
 Do not exercise on an empty stomach.
 If you have not eaten, your body may run low on glucose, causing your liver to release substances known as ketones or ketoacids into your blood.
 Ketones are harmful to a fetus.

 Continue to eat a balanced diet.
-Canada's Food Guide recommends that women eat just a little more food during pregnancy.footnote 1 Talk to your doctor about how many calories you need.
-When you exercise during pregnancy, increase your caloric intake.
+In general, Canada's Food Guide recommends that pregnant women eat 2 or 3 extra food guide servings a day during their second and third trimesters.footnote 1 This is about 340 calories a day in the second trimester and 450 extra calories a day in the third trimester.footnote 3 When you exercise during pregnancy, you may need to increase your caloric intake.

 Stay hydrated and avoid overheating